GuanceCloud/datakit/internal/export/doc/en/inputs/ddtrace-ruby.md

 end
 ```

-**CONFIGURING OPENTRACING**
+### Configuring OpenTracing {#open-tracing}

-1. Add ddtrace gem to your Gemfile:
+- Add ddtrace gem to your Gemfile:

 ```shell
 source 'https://rubygems.org'
 gem 'ddtrace'
 ```

-2. Install the gem using bundle.
+- Install the gem using bundle.

-3. Add the following code to the OpenTracing configuration:
+- Add the following code to the OpenTracing configuration:

 ```rb
 require 'opentracing'